 The project has received little exploration attention in the past 25 years.
-Previous drilling was focused on 300 m of strike between the Commonwealth Mine and the Commonwealth South Prospect and only 66 drill holes for 3,695 m at an average depth of only 56 metres were completed (Figure 3).
+Previous drilling was focused on 300 m of strike between the Commonwealth Mine and the Commonwealth South Prospect and only 66 drill holes for 3,695 m at an average depth of only 56 metres were completed (Figure 5).

 Recent work by Impact (and Invictus) has included detailed re-logging of available diamond core that for the first time has applied a consistent geological framework to the rock types and alteration in the area.
 This work has been used to produce new maps and cross sections for the area.
-These are shown in Figures 4, 5, 6 and 7.
+These are shown in Figures 5, 6, 7 and 8.

-Impact's work has identified significant potential for both further high grade VMS deposits at depth and for up to several kilometres along-strike from the Commonwealth Mine and importantly bulk tonnage lower grade disseminated gold and silver mineralisation that either was not recognised or was ignored by the early miners and previous explorers.
+Impact's work has identified significant potential for both further high grade VMS deposits at depth and along strike from the Commonwealth Mine and importantly bulk tonnage lower grade disseminated gold and silver mineralisation that either was not recognised or was ignored by the early miners and previous explorers.
 In addition it is interpreted that there are at least two mineralised horizons in the rock sequence.